 Of what use, then, are photos such as those of him I cannot share?
 Why take them in the first place?
-Well, not everything need be shared to be valued.
+Well, not everything need be published to have value.

 I completed my initial journey through the lower-48 U.S. states 21 months after I started.
 Then I had a second stroke.

 The primary impact of the first, in early 2015, was to my vision; I lost about 40 percent of my field of view – that to the lower left.
 It’s still gone, although I hardly notice now.
 One doctor compared it to losing a finger to the first knuckle.
 “The bad news is, it will not grow back.
 The good news?
-It will not get any shorter … unless you’re foolish enough to shove what’s left of it into a table saw, again.”
+It will not get any shorter.”

 The second stroke impacted my speech, which, unlike a finger, I was able to regain … in part.

 I also lost some memory, which I have not recovered … except what I could refresh from copious photos and journal entries and email and texts and such.

 It’s funny how memory works.
 And how it doesn’t.
 One of my cousins texted to ask if I had contact information for another cousin, and I recalled that we had a cousin by his name, but could remember no details about him.
 Nothing.
 It’s as if I’d found a physical file jacket with “Cousin Mike” written on the label tab, but the jacket was empty.